-This endeavor is largely focused on educating people about the various hearing problems and speech disorders that are prevalent among children and the elderly.
-But, it's also the perfect month for all call center agents around the world to learn how they can best preserve their hearing while on the job.
+This endeavor is focused on educating people about different hearing and speech problems that are common in children and the elderly.
+But, it’s also the perfect month for all call center agents around the world to learn how they can best preserve their hearing while on the job.
 Here are some workplace wellness tips on how to prevent or (at the very least) minimize the risk of noise-induced hearing loss.

 #1 Use your smartphone as an acoustic measurement device.

 Why buy a decibel meter when you can install an app on your smartphone?
-Search for "sound meter" or "noise level meter" or even "decibel meter" on Google Play or iTunes and you'll get a lot of results.
+Search for “sound meter” or “noise level meter” or even “decibel meter” on Google Play or iTunes and you’ll get a lot of results.
 These apps are as accurate as the traditional hand-held instrument used to measure noise levels.
-According to experts, a continuous noise level greater than 90 decibels can cause ringing in one's ears, and reaching 115 decibels more or less can permanently damage one's hearing.
+According to experts, a continuous noise level greater than 90 decibels can cause ringing in one’s ears.
+Reaching 115 decibels more or less can permanently damage one’s hearing.

 #2 Use noise-canceling headphones whenever possible.

-Listening to one or two co-workers talking to customers all day isn't so bad, but imagine a hundred call center agents talking all at once in the same large room.
+Listening to one or two co-workers talking to customers all day isn’t so bad.
+But, imagine a hundred call center agents talking all at once in the same large room.
 The noise level can be deafening for some.
-That's why it is better for everyone to use noise-canceling headsets.
-These not only produce clarity of sound during calls, but they block out unnecessary background noise which can interfere with how agents process what their customers are saying.
+That’s why it is better for everyone to use noise-canceling headsets.
+These not only produce clarity of sound during calls.
+They also block out unnecessary background noise which can interfere with how agents process what their customers are saying.

 #3 Stop listening to loud music for a while and let your ears rest.